hmgene/mudcookies/README.md

 </figure>

 ## Strategies
-1. each project with any good idea will be open to everybody
+1. make a project for each goal
-2. use issue and pull for question and participation
+2. use issue and pull for making project tasks

 ## Projects
 1. how to join using github project https://github.com/features/project-management/